 - Bleeding gums

-If you are suffering from telltale symptoms, you should schedule an appointment with our team, so we can recommend the appropriate treatment for your needs.
+If you are suffering from telltale symptoms of gingivitis, you should schedule an appointment with our team, so we can recommend the appropriate treatment for your needs.

 Scaling and Root Planing